 \section{Introduction}

 It is widely recognized that our Universe is made up of matter only.
-The observation of light element abundances produced during big-bang nucleosynthesis (BBN)~\cite{Mossa:2020gjc,Pisanti:2020efz,Yeh:2022heq} and the anisotropies of the cosmic microwave background (CMB)~\cite{Planck:2018vyg} provide good measures of the apparent asymmetry between matter and antimatter, represented by: \beq Y_B^{\rm obs} \equiv \frac{\Delta n_b^{\rm obs}}{s} \simeq 8.73 \times 10^{-11}, \eeq where $\Delta n_b \equiv n_b - n_{\bar{b}}$ with $n_b$($n_{\bar{b}}$) being the baryon (antibaryon) number density, and $s$ is the entropy density.
+The observation of light element abundances produced during big bang nucleosynthesis (BBN)~\cite{Mossa:2020gjc,Pisanti:2020efz,Yeh:2022heq} and the anisotropies of the cosmic microwave background (CMB)~\cite{Planck:2018vyg} provide good measures of the apparent asymmetry between matter and antimatter, represented by: \beq Y_B^{\rm obs} \equiv \frac{\Delta n_b^{\rm obs}}{s} \simeq 8.73 \times 10^{-11}, \eeq where $\Delta n_b \equiv n_b - n_{\bar{b}}$ with $n_b$ ($n_{\bar{b}}$) being the baryon (antibaryon) number density, and $s$ is the entropy density.
 The dynamical generation of such asymmetry requires new theoretical frameworks beyond the Standard Model (SM) of particle physics, as it cannot accommodate the observed value of $Y_B$.

 Among many possibilities, the generation of baryon number asymmetry through leptogenesis~\cite{Fukugita:1986hr, Luty:1992un, Pilaftsis:1997jf} is arguably one of the most attractive and elegant mechanisms due to its connection with neutrino mass generation.
-Within its type-I seesaw version, the SM is conventionally extended with three heavy SM singlet right handed neutrinos (RHN), which have a nonzero Yukawa coupling with SM leptons and a Higgs doublet as well as lepton number violating Majorana mass term~\cite{Minkowski_1977,Yanagida_1979,Yanagida_1979_1,GellMann_1979,Mohapatra_1980,Schechter_1980}.
-In that case, the heaviness of the RHNs not only explains the lightness of the light SM neutrinos, but also helps generate a nonzero lepton number asymmetry $Y_L$ (more specifically $B-L$ asymmetry $Y_{B-L}$) due to its CP-violating out-of-equilibrium decay to (anti)leptons and Higgs.
+Within its type-I seesaw version, the SM is conventionally extended with three heavy SM singlet right-handed neutrinos (RHN), which have a non zero Yukawa coupling with SM leptons and a Higgs doublet as well as lepton number violating Majorana mass term~\cite{Minkowski_1977,Yanagida_1979,Yanagida_1979_1,GellMann_1979,Mohapatra_1980,Schechter_1980}.
+In that case, the heaviness of the RHNs not only explains the lightness of the light SM neutrinos, but also helps generating a non zero lepton number asymmetry $Y_L$ (more specifically $B-L$ asymmetry $Y_{B-L}$) due to its CP violating out-of-equilibrium decay to (anti)leptons and Higgs.
 This lepton number asymmetry then partially converts to the baryon number asymmetry $Y_B$ via the $(B+L)$-violating sphaleron processes~\cite{tHooft:1976rip,Manton:1983nd,Klinkhamer:1984di} above the electroweak symmetry breaking scale~\cite{Arnold:1987mh,Khlebnikov:1988sr,Mottola:1988ff} leading to a relation $Y_B\sim -Y_L$.
-Without any new source of baryon number violation and sphalerons being out of equilibrium below the temperature $T_{\rm sp} \sim 137$ GeV, the $Y_B$ is then retained until the present epoch and can explain the observed baryon number asymmetry of the Universe (BAU).
+Without any new source of baryon number violation and sphalerons being out of equilibrium below the temperature $T_{\rm sp} \sim 137$ GeV, the $Y_B$ is then retained until the present epoch and can explain the observed baryon asymmetry of the Universe (BAU).